simomux/CarReviewsSearchEngine/README.md

 - Fuzzy search: `word~`
 - Digit `0` for exit

-Wildcards don't work on query with specified fields (ex. `maker:a*`), because `maker` and `model` fields are set as ID to avoid the preprocessing of them, since it worse the query results.
+Wildcards don't work on query with specified fields (ex. `maker:a*`), because `maker` and `model` fields are set as ID in the schema definition to avoid the preprocessing of them, since it worsen the query results.

 ### `custom_model.py`
 Module that contains the classes and methods for the custom scoring of the various models.